-You’ve heard content marketing, or blogging is the way forward but with so much new content published on a daily basis how do you go about being found in an ever increasing sea of information?
+You’ve heard content marketing, or blogging is the way forward but with so much new content published daily, how do you go about being found in an ever-increasing sea of information?

 How much content are you going to have to publish to make a dent in your industry?

 Many people argue that the end of content marketing is nigh, on the basis that because there is so much content already out there, what use is adding to the overall noise level?